cp ../homework-repos/06-data-manip/gapminder_data.csv .Homework 6: Data Manipulation

 CO2

-Create a table of all countries with at least 30 observations CO2.
+Create a table of all countries with at least 30 observations of the CO2 variable.
 Your table should be called co2_sum and should have columns country and n_obs.
 Do not print out the table; instead, if you have done everything correctly, when your document is compiled the correct number of countries will be filled in in the sentence below the code chunk.

 Energy